dyno-might/dyno-might.github.io/_posts/2020-10-29-pragmatic-reasons-to-believe-in-formal-ethics.md

 1. a society with a mediocre theory of ethics but well-crafted incentives, and
 2. a society with an enlightened theory of ethics but poor incentives,

 then I'd suggest you choose society #1.
+I am all in

 # Ethics are sometimes the cause of disagreements